 Here are some steps to embrace as you begin what may be a difficult journey:

 Enlist the support of a close friend or family member

 If you are going to a doctor or a place where you think you may receive bad news, it’s a good idea to have someone you trust along with you.
 Even if you feel prepared to receive the news, your support person may be able to think of key questions to ask and notes to record.
 After the visit, they can use their insight from the visit to help you verbally process your illness or injury and decide what the best course of action may be.

 Allow yourself space to grieve

-Many people want to avoid the feelings of anger, denial or depression; we may think that these feelings are wrong because, as Christians, we are called to be joyful.
-Christ does give us joy, hope and peace that passes understanding, yet sorrow, pain or fear are understandable initial reactions.
-The Apostle Paul writes that Christians do grieve, however we grieve differently from those of the world.
+Many people want to avoid feelings of anger, denial, or depression; we may think that these feelings are wrong because, as Christians, we are called to be joyful.
+Christ does give us joy, hope, and peace that passes understanding, yet sorrow, pain, or fear are understandable initial reactions.
+The Apostle Paul writes that Christians do grieve.
+However, we grieve differently from those of the world.
 Instead of staying in these overwhelming emotions, work your way through them; understand that these feelings are to be expected.
 Allow them to reveal your need for Christ and push you toward Him.

 Call upon the Lord

 Psalm 34:18 says that “The Lord is close to the brokenhearted and saves the crushed in spirit.”
 He is with you in every moment of difficulty.
 You can turn to Him for comfort through prayer or by reading the Bible.
 He can help you clear your mind, find peace and comfort, and open your eyes to the blessings He has placed in your life.

 Know that everything has a purpose—even this pain